 The following list contains links to some of the organizations where PDH's can be earned.

-Engineers Nova Scotia is in the process of forming a Young Professionals group to foster pride and participation in Engineers Nova Scotia activities for Engineers-in-Training and new Professional Engineers.
+The EP Committee’s vision is to foster pride and participation in Engineers Nova Scotia for Engineers-in-Training and new Professional Engineers.
+The committee aims to encourage involvement and engagement, which contributes to the overall success of our province.
 More information can be obtained here.

 ISANS Mentorship Program

 The Mentoring Program links practicing or recently retired professionals and skilled immigrants in the same occupation, and provides a valuable learning opportunity for those involved.
 Mentors can provide informal advice, connections, moral support, and entry into professional networks that allow a skilled immigrant to break into the job market at a level commensurate with her or his training and education.

 The Partnership’s Connector Program is a simple yet effective networking program that helps newcomers and young and emerging talent build a professional network, connect with career opportunities in Halifax, Nova Scotia, and settle successfully in our community.